 The sprawling maharana's palace—the largest in Rajasthan—stands on a ridge overlooking the lake and the view of the city and Lake Palace from the top is one great reason to come here.
 Begun by Udai Singh and extended by subsequent maharanas, the sand-color City Palace rises five stories tall, with a series of balconies.
 Cupolas crown its octagonal towers, which are connected by a maze of narrow passageways.
 The City Palace is part of a complex of palaces—two have

 been converted to hotels and one houses the current titular maharana, Arvind Singh of Mewar.
 Part of the palace houses a museum; its entrance is near the Jagdish Mandir; the entrance to the City Palace Hotel is at the bottom of the hill, to the south.
 The rooms inside the City Palace Museum contain decorative art: beautiful paintings, colorful enamel, inlay glasswork, and antique furniture.
+One of the more interesting features is the private bathroom of the maharaja on the third floor which has a tree growing nearby and a grand padded toilet seat.
 It's useful to have the explanatory site publication, available in the book shop, or get an audio guide at the admission point.
 The hour-long sound-and-light show held at the palace's Manek Chowk chronicles the history of the House of Mewar.
-The English-language version starts at 7 pm (7:30 pm in April), but check ahead, as timings can change without notice.
+The English-language version is shown from Sepetember to March at 8pm (April to August it is in Hindi), but check ahead, as timings can change without notice.